barncastle/MDXReForged/README.md

 Experiments with reading the new Warcraft 3: Reforged MDX files.

-The project is fully compliant with all of the models used in the current client (as of time of writing) although it may not be fully compliant with the full spec (some chunks are never used).
+The project *should be* compliant with all of the models used in the current client (as of time of writing) although it may not be with the full spec (some chunks are never used).

 #### Notable changes: